NYS lawmakers hold hearing on mental health crisis services

 ALBANY, N.Y.
-(NEWS10) – It’s mental health awareness month and New York State lawmakers are looking at ways to better improve policies and initiatives to reach those who need help.
-Today they’re holding a joint legislative hearing on the issue.
+(NEWS10) — It’s Mental Health Awareness Month, and New York State lawmakers are looking at ways to better improve policies and initiatives to reach those who need help.
+Tuesday, they held a joint legislative hearing on the issue.

 Starting July 2022, the number 9-8-8 will be the National Suicide Prevention Lifeline.
-And, right now states across the country including New York are having discussions about the infrastructure.
+Currently, states across the country, including New York, are having discussions about the infrastructure.
 The Commissioner of the New York State Office of Mental Health says an implementation plan is due by the end of December.

 “A critical first step is a reliable telephone call system that connects the person in crisis to a counselor and services as needed,” said New York State Office of Mental Health Commissioner Dr. Ann Marie Sullivan.